realm/SwiftLint/README.md

 Standard linting is disabled while correcting because of the high likelihood of violations (or their offsets) being incorrect after modifying a file while applying corrections.

+### Analyze (experimental)

+The _experimental_ `swiftlint analyze` command can lint Swift files using the full type-checked AST.
+The compiler log path containing the clean `swiftc` build command invocation (incremental builds will fail) must be passed to `analyze` via the `--compiler-log-path` flag. e.g. `--compiler-log-path /path/to/xcodebuild.log`

+This command and related code in SwiftLint is subject to substantial changes at any time while this feature is marked as experimental.
+Analyzer rules also tend to be considerably slower than lint rules.

 ## License